worksome/company-info/README.md

 php artisan company-info:lookup --number=37990485 --country=dk
 ```

-The company information will be displayed in table format.
+The company information will be displayed in table format, unless option `--json` is given, then it is output in formatted JSON.

 ## Testing